How to Enable Dropbox at Windows 11 Startup

 When you install the Dropbox app on Windows, it is set up to automatically start its processes in the background when the system starts up to ensure that the syncing of files and folders is seamless and uninterrupted.

 By starting in the background, Dropbox is always running and can quickly sync any changes made to files or folders without user intervention.
-This is especially useful for teams that must collaborate on files and projects in real time, as it ensures that everyone can access the latest version without any delays or interruptions.
+This is especially useful for teams that must collaborate on files and projects in real-time, as it ensures that everyone can access the latest version without any delays or interruptions.

-Also, Dropbox notifications for @mentions and comments on files need the Dropxbox background services to keep running in the background.
+Also, Dropbox notifications for @mentions and comments on files need the Dropbox background services to keep running in the background.
 When you turn it off, you won’t get notified when you’re mentioned or some comments on a file.

 Enable or disable Dropbox background services to start on system startup